Cost Comparison Between Solar vs. Traditional Lights

 Energy Bills (Or Lack Thereof)

 Since solar lights gather their energy from the sun, there are no energy costs!
-Standard lights, on the other hand, accumulate about $1500 in energy costs over 10 years by drawing power from the main power grid, and that's the energy cost of one street light.
-A system of ten lights will rack up a hefty bill over the course of 10 years.
-We're certain whomever is looking to purchase street lights would prefer lower energy costs.
+Standard lights, on the other hand, accumulate about $1,200 in energy costs over 5 years by drawing power from the main power grid, and that's the energy cost of one street light.
+A system of ten lights will rack up a hefty bill over the course of 5 years.
+We're certain whoever is looking to purchase street lights would prefer lower energy costs.
 Solar wins in this category, hands down.

 Incentive Programs for Solar Energy